oxygenium-network/oxygenium/.autodoc/docs/markdown/docker/docker-compose.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/docker/docker-compose.yml)

-This code is a docker-compose file that defines the services and configurations for running the Alephium blockchain node, along with Prometheus and Grafana for monitoring.
+This code is a docker-compose file that defines the services and configurations for running the Oxygenium blockchain node, along with Prometheus and Grafana for monitoring.

 The `oxygenium` service is defined with the `oxygenium/oxygenium:latest` image and is set to restart unless stopped.
 It exposes ports `9973` for external p2p connections and `10973`, `11973`, and `12973` for internal connections.
 The service also sets security options to prevent new privileges and defines volumes for data and wallets.
 The `user.conf` file is mounted to configure the container to connect to the mainnet.